 After the separation, Prince Harry and Prince William spent their school holidays dividing their time between their parents.
 They spent time at Highgrove with their father, enjoying outdoor pursuits, as well as going on official trips and vacations abroad.
 With their mother, they engaged in a variety of activities from going on tropical holidays to visiting AIDS clinics and homeless shelters.

-Mother's Tragic Death
+Princess Diana's Tragic Death

 After the service, Prince Harry and other family members traveled to Althrop, his mother's family estate in Northampton owned by his uncle Charles, the 9th Earl of Spencer.
 His mother's body was laid to rest on an island in the middle of a lake on the grounds there.

 Struggling with this tremendous loss, Prince Harry suffered from nightmares about his mother's death for a time, according to Christopher Andersen's Diana's Boys.
 He returned to Ludgrove a short time after the funeral.
 During his next school break, Prince Harry traveled with his father to Botswana and South Africa.
-The trip lifted his spirit and gave him a chance to mingle with the members of the pop group Spice Girls during a concert there.
+The trip lifted his spirit and gave him a chance to mingle with the members of the Spice Girls pop group during a concert there.

 Back at school, Prince Harry faced some academic challenges.
-It was decided that he would spend an extra year at Ludgrove before applying Eton College.
-All of his extra efforts paid off, he passed the entrance exam with flying colors.
+It was decided that he would spend an extra year at Ludgrove before applying to Eton College.
+All of his extra efforts paid off, as he passed the entrance exam with flying colors.
 He began his studies there in 1998.

 That same year, Prince Harry and Prince William demonstrated their cheeky sense of humor with a surprise 50th birthday party for their father, which featured some comedy sketches poking fun at Prince Charles.
-Actors Rowan Atkinson, Stephen Fry, and Emma Thompson were all part of the act.
+Actors Rowan Atkinson, Stephen Fry and Emma Thompson were all part of the act.
 Around this time, the princes also met their future stepmother Camilla Parker Bowles — the woman that their father had been involved with on and off for years.

 Like some other teenagers, Prince Harry liked to party.
 He reportedly engaged in underage drinking—sometimes at a pub and at Highgrove—and tried smoking marijuana during the summer of 2001.
 In January of 2002, reports of the prince's illegal activities made tabloid headlines.
-Prince Harry admitted his misdeeds to his father who made the young royal visit a South London rehabilitation center to see firsthand the dangers associated with drug use.
+Prince Harry admitted his misdeeds to his father, who made the young royal visit a South London rehabilitation center to see firsthand the dangers associated with drug use.

 A few months later, Prince Harry and his brother attended their father's wedding to Camilla Parker Bowles.
-"She's always been very close to me and William. ..
+"She's always been very close to me and William. ...
 She's not the wicked stepmother.
-She's a wonderful woman and she's made our father very, very happy which is the most important thing," Prince Harry told the press at the time.
+She's a wonderful woman and she's made our father very, very happy, which is the most important thing," Prince Harry told the press at the time.

 That same year, Prince Harry began training for possible war zone deployment.
 His status as a royal posed certain security challenges to the army, and there was much debate regarding whether he should be allowed to serve in a combat situation.
 In February of 2008, Prince Harry began his tour of duty in Afghanistan.
 He served for two months.

 The photos of the partying prince ran in Rupert Murdoch's The Sun, but most other papers in England declined to run them.
-While the story dominated the headlines for a short time, the scandal seems to have no lasting impact on his public image.
+While the story dominated the headlines for a short time, the scandal seemed to have no lasting impact on his public image.
 One of his first public appearances after the scandal was at the WellChild Awards in London, where he received a warm welcome.
 Prince Harry serves a patron to WellChild, a charity dedicated to supporting sick children and their families.
 He even joked in his speech that he was "never shy in coming forward," according to BBC News.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!